Employer Information

 Elective work involves the management of patients undergoing surgery, thromboprophylaxis assessment as well as planning discharge and interaction with the multidisciplinary team.
 As well as encouraging spending supernumerary time in clinic and theatres at CGH, we have organised weekly departmental teaching for discussion of interesting cases and interpretation of radiographs.

-Where the placement is based Ward 3B and 2A (Annexe), Gloucester Royal Hospital
+Ward 3B and 2A (Annexe), Gloucester Royal Hospital.

 Clinical Supervisor(s) for the placement

-There are numerous consultant Orthopaedic Surgeons with experience of the seven domains required to be educational and clinical supervisors as required by the Severn Deanery, who will support you in achieving all your core competencies in Foundation training.
+There are numerous Consultant & SAS Orthopaedic Surgeons with experience of the seven domains required to be educational and clinical supervisors as required by the Severn Deanery, who will support you in achieving all your core competencies in Foundation training.

 Main duties of the placement